 A workflow state is the particular status of a given resource at a particular time, for example 'live' or 'archived'.
 There can be many workflow states.
 The workflow state typically determines who can see and edit a resource, and will determine the available workflow actions that can be performed (below).

-These can be created and edited via the "Manage Workflow States" function within the "Manage Workflow" section of Admin.
+These can be created and edited via the 'Manage Workflow States' function available under the 'Manage Workflow' section of the Admin menu.
 The existing basic workflow states will appear in that area - these cannot be edited.

 Actions are the links between the workflow states.
 They appear as buttons on the resource view page to the users that have access to them.
 Each action has a 'from state' and a 'to state'.
 All actions for which the 'from state' matches the current resource state will appear on the resource view page, subject to user permissions.
 Performing an action (clicking the button) will cause the resource to move into the 'to' state.